Rudy Lai

 1 updates

-iHeartMedia expanded its relationship with Veritone to provide advanced AI solutions to over 200 broadcast stations nationwide, marking the start of AI adoption.
+Veritone expands its AI relationship with iHeartMedia, providing advanced AI solutions to over 200 broadcast stations nationwide.